 These guidelines outline the fitness activities and equipment that are permitted in outdoor spaces in Boroondara.
 They are designed to assist fitness trainers who wish to use outdoor spaces in Boroondara.

 The guidelines ensure the wellbeing and safety of the community and also protect Council assets.

 Any matters related to fitness trainer use of public outdoor spaces that is not specifically mentioned in these guidelines will be assessed by Council.

-- Fitness training groups with 5 or more participants in a session must submit a casual sportsground booking on our online booking site-external site.
+- Fitness training groups with 5 or more participants in a session must submit a casual sportsground booking on our online booking site.
 Standard rates for casual sportsground bookings are $67 per hour.

 - Fitness training groups with fewer than 5 participants in a session don't need to submit a booking application or pay a booking fee.

 Participation numbers for fitness training groups will be reviewed as part of the development of a future Fitness Training Policy, which may impact these conditions in future.

 - Yoga, Tai Chi, Pilates and similar activities

 - Use of portable fitness equipment including mats, exercise balls, medicine balls, free weights, kettle bells (maximum 10 kg)

 - Aggressive or intimidating activities including combat/fighting training

 - Use of heavy gymnasium equipment and structures (this includes, but is not limited to bench press, squat rack, rowing machine and exercise bike)